People

 Dr. Markus Hehn

 Markus worked on the Flying Machine Arena from 2009 to 2014.
 He contributed to and maintained the system’s core control, estimation, calibration, and simulation algorithms.
-Markus also developed real-time trajectory generation algorithms, collision avoidance methods, control laws for improving tracking performance in repeated motions, and task-specific controllers for aerobatic flight such as interception maneuvers and balancing an inverted pendulum on a flying robot.
+Markus also developed 1) real-time trajectory generation algorithms, 2) collision avoidance methods, 3) control laws for improving tracking performance in repeated motions, and 4) task-specific controllers for aerobatic flight such as interception maneuvers and balancing an inverted pendulum on a flying robot.

 Dr. Anton Ledergerber

 Anton Ledergerber was part of the Flying Machine Arena team from 2015 to 2019.
 His research focused on ultra-wideband localization and state estimation.
-In particular, he developed a one-way communication protocol, a calibration procedure and a novel angle of arrival estimation method that allowed for accurate localization of multiple robots.
+In particular, he developed a one-way communication protocol, a calibration procedure, and a novel angle of arrival estimation method that allowed for the accurate localization of multiple robots.
 Additionally, he worked on a state estimate recovery algorithm for autonomous quadcopters and an ultra-wideband radar network.

 Dr. Sergei Lupashin